How Oil and Gas Operators Can Reduce JIB Errors Before Month-End Close

 JIB allocation is not always a simple working interest calculation.
 One lease may include several wells with different participation, one workover may involve only certain partners, and an ownership change may become effective mid-month.
 If billing decks are not controlled by asset, cost type, partner participation, and effective date, the statement can look complete while the allocation logic is wrong.

-Effective-date control should make the correct allocation basis visible before statements are generated.
+Effective-date control should make the correct allocation basis visible before statements are generated:

 Match cost to the correct deck: Apply the billing deck based on well, lease, asset group, cost type, and operating period.